Hotel Booking Tips for Long-Term Travel

 Sometimes, hotels sweeten the deal for direct bookings by throwing in extras.
 This could be things like free breakfast, complimentary Wi-Fi, or even free airport transportation.
 These little perks can add value to your stay.

 Need a room upgrade, want to change your reservation, or have a special request?
 Dealing directly with the hotel usually makes these things simpler.
-You’ll likely have a easier time negotiating and getting what you need.
+You’ll likely have an easier time negotiating and getting what you need.

 Sometimes, all it takes is a quick email or phone call to score a deal.
 Tell the hotel about your trip, and ask if they offer weekly or monthly rates.
 You might find discounts that aren’t advertised online.
 It’s a simple step that could save you money.